ocup0311/NOTE/Diary/twitter.md

 >
 > And join a study club, by now study in Block Chain.
 Just start from the first Bitcoin paper by Satoshi Nakamoto.
 >
-> I think more things will get the solution by Block Chain~
+> I think more things will get the solution by BlockChain~

 [2.](https://twitter.com/chiawei37995568/status/1495968642529660928)